Building the Eun Mara "Skerry"

 This shot shows (not very clearly) a lath extending from halfway along the king plank to the aft mast beam.
-It follows a slight curve, which is why I used the spokeshave as a weight to hold it down.
-I show this picture because it was not clear to me just what for-to-aft curve would be needed on the foredeck.
+It follows a slight concave curve, which I found a little surprising (and which is why I had to use the spokeshave as a weight to hold it down).
+I show this picture because it was not clear to me just what fore-to-aft curve would result along the foredeck.
 The lath indicates the curve it will take on Skerry.

 Here's the samson post being fabricated from four jarrah planks...

 and here it is cleaned up and in place, nestled nicely in the gap I cut in the king plank.

 Oops...
 I put together the forward hatch framing but forgot to allow for the curve on the cross-beam.
 Hence the thin strip which will be glued to the top surface and then faired off to match the deck curve.

 All that is missing now are the short pieces to be fitted either side of the samson post.
 However, I'll leave them so I can remove the samson post until I have the foredeck pieces shaped.